Try it now: Open the — run real Git commands in your browser with live commit graphs. No install required.

 Note

 The Problem: You want to try a new feature or a massive AI-driven refactor.
-Before you write a single line or prompt, create a safe, isolated sandbox.
+Before you write a single line or prompt, create a safe, isolated branch.

 First, make sure you're on main and it's up to date.
 Then create your branch: